alexandrnikitin/blog/_drafts/bloom-filter-for-scala.md

 ### Benchmarks

 We all love benchmarks, right?
 Exciting numbers in a vacuum, they are so attractive.
 If you ever decide to write benchmarks then use [JMH][jmh] please.
-It's a Java harness tool created by [@Aleksey Shipilev][twitter-shipilev] for building, running, and analyzing nano/micro/milli/macro benchmarks written in Java and other languages targeting the JVM.
+It's a Java library created by [@Aleksey Shipilev][twitter-shipilev] "for building, running, and analyzing nano/micro/milli/macro benchmarks written in Java and other languages targeting the JVM."
 There's [a neat sbt plugin on github][github-sbtjmh] by [@Konrad Malawski][twitter-ktosopl].

 Here's a benchmark for the `String` type and results for other types are very similar to these: